 What’s it all about?

-If you were dropped into Brockley by parachute you might be surprised to discover you’d landed somewhere between New Cross and Peckham.
+If you were dropped into Brockley by parachute, you might be surprised to discover you’d landed somewhere between New Cross and Peckham.
 Distinguished by grand villas, large terraces and semi-detached houses, many of which are now part of a conservation area, Brockley was one of London’s more exclusive suburban neighbourhoods during the 19th century.
 As the scars of a harsh 20th century fade, this charming area is making a name for itself once again.
 Now known as a centre of the South London arts scene, lots of creative types live here, many of whom are alumni of Camberwell College of Art, lending the area a quirky laid back vibe.
 A quick commute to London’s financial districts increasingly attracts City workers, with trains to London Bridge taking just ten minutes and the Overground line covering the route through Docklands up to Highbury & Islington.
-There’s enough entertainment to keep even the most fleet footed residents happy at weekends (the beautiful Grade II listed Rivoli ballroom is a real prize) and wonderful views of London can be enjoyed from the top of nearby Telegraph Hill Park.
+There’s enough entertainment to keep even the most fleet-footed residents happy at weekends (the beautiful Grade II listed Rivoli ballroom is a real prize) and wonderful views of London can be enjoyed from the top of nearby Telegraph Hill Park.
 All this makes the area a great place to raise a family.
-Add in the characterful cafes, good schools and top notch restaurants and Brockley becomes a real find.
-There's a strong community spirit, and in 2011 the local library reopened after an energetic campaign by local residents.
+Add in the characterful cafes, good schools and top notch restaurants and Brockley becomes a real find with a strong community spirit.

 - Under the bomber flight path to the London docks, Brockley suffered significant bomb damage in World War II.

 - TV presenter Chris Tarrant once taught at a school here.
 At the time, he was so poor he lived in his minivan outside the gates.